Shoes (American band): 1970s

 The group signed to Elektra in April 1979 and released their first major label album, Present Tense, that September.
 The album was produced by Mike Stone at The Manor Studio in Oxfordshire, England.
 It peaked at number 50 on the Billboard 200 and yielded the minor hit single "Too Late" which reached number 75 on the Billboard Hot 100 and lasted 5 weeks on the chart.
 The album also included a new recording of "Tomorrow Night" which Elektra later released as a single.

 1980s and 1990s

 When MTV went on the air on August 1, 1981, the channel aired four of Shoes' videos: "Too Late", "Tomorrow Night", "Cruel You" and "In My Arms Again", making Shoes one of the first bands to be shown on the channel.

-Elektra released the follow up studio albums Tongue Twister in 1981 and Boomerang in 1982.
+Elektra released the follow-up studio albums Tongue Twister in 1981 and Boomerang in 1982.
 The label also released a limited edition promotional only 12" live EP titled Shoes on Ice in 1982.
 After leaving Elektra the band continued to record for their own label.
 Shoes did three more videos: "In Her Shadow" (1982), "When Push Comes to Shove" (1985) and "Feel the Way That I Do" (1991).

 Skip Meyer left the group by 1984.
-He was eventually replaced by a series of other drummers including Barry Shumaker, Ric Menck, John Richardson, and Jeff Hunter.
+He was eventually replaced by a series of other drummers including Ric Menck, John Richardson and Jeff Hunter.